Mzhai-org/spring-boot-security/README.md

 # spring-boot-security
-spring boot integration with spring security and thymeleaf simpale demo
+spring boot integration with spring security and thymeleaf simple  demo

+use the thymeleaf form submit not a The separation of front-end and back-end project

+I hope I can help you.

 # pom dependencies
     <dependency>